Marcus-idk/market-sentiment-research/docs/Roadmap.md

 # Trading Bot Development Roadmap

 ## Instructions for Updating Roadmap
-- **ALWAYS** read the WHOLE document before making any updates
+- Read the WHOLE document before making any updates.
-- Keep the pattern of updating exactly the same as the current version sections:
+- Keep the pattern exactly the same across sections:
-  - Each version has: Goal, Achieves, Status (and optionally Cost, Success, etc.)
-  - Use ✅ emoji to indicate completed versions/sections
-  - Use appropriate emojis for future sections (☁️, 🧠, 🎯)
+  - Required subsections (exactly these three): Goal, Achieves, Notes
+  - No other subsection headers allowed (e.g., Success, Environment, Flow, Pipeline, Roles, Strategy).
+Put that info under Notes.
+  - Indicate completion ONLY by adding a ✅ in the section title (e.g., `## v0.2 — Core Infrastructure ✅`).
+  - Do NOT add separate lines like "Status: ..." anywhere.
+  - For planned/future sections, keep the themed emoji in the title (☁️, 🧠, 🎯) without a ✅.
-  - Maintain consistent formatting and structure throughout
+  - Maintain consistent formatting and structure throughout.
-- The tick emoji (✅) means done/complete
+  - Use ✅ only when the entire section is complete.
+ - Project-wide explanations of overall behavior belong at the end of this file (bottom).
+Keep them high-level (e.g., Runtime Flow Snapshot and a short Processing Example).
+Do not include implementation details there (e.g., schema keys, internal tables, or design-benefit bullets).

 ## Project Goal
 Automated trading bot that uses LLMs for fundamental analysis.
 Polls data every 5 minutes, flags urgent events, and issues HOLD/SELL recommendations via scheduled LLM analysis.